 • QTC e-Magazine – free

-• vkregs.info simple guide to regulations for amateurs
+• vkregs.info – simple guide to regulations for amateurs

 • Donations of ten QRM Club Kill Kits to clubs (value $1,600)

-• Membership up 49%
+• Membership steadily growing

-• Responsible financial management with a $900 surplus
+• Responsible financial management.

 The details….